-What is a product?
-Is it not a specific offer, to a specific group of people, promising a specific end result?
+What is the product?
+Is it not a specific offer, to a specific group of people, promising a specific result?
 And isn’t that what you’ve been doing by defining your niche, standardizing your offering, and collecting success stories?

 Despite running a service business, you’ve been trending towards a standardized service offering which can be packaged up to the market.
 The only “service” part can be the delivery of the package itself.

 However, by leveraging freelance talent pools (and even scouring them for a project manager/ business manager), even the delivery of the service can be packaged up (at least to you, the owner).

 This is the last step in claiming your freedom and having your profit per hours worked (as a proxy for profit per stress undertaken) be optimized and to reach Agency Nirvana.

 And if you actually enjoy the hands-on work you are still welcome to dive in.

 However, now diving in will be a choice.
 Perhaps you enjoy the work, or perhaps you enjoy the freedom.
 Maybe you begin speaking and developing your personal brand by touting the accomplishments you’ve produced for your clients thus far.

 Perhaps building your personal brand allows you to continue being hands-on with work, but only with the absolute most-desired clients.